Situation in the World

 As we mentioned above, Donetsk and Lugansk regions have exercised their right to secede and decided to establish a separate state.
 However, this decision was taken under conditions marked by the conflict of interests between imperialists.
 Therefore, Donetsk and Lugansk could not act independently under these conditions and acted under the guidance of the occupying Russia.
 Therefore, their decision of “independence” is in fact an “independence” that involves dependence on Russian imperialism.
 In any case, without subjective conditions – or with a weak leadership – the national question cannot be resolved in an independent manner.
 Such a conjuncture brings these problems into the vortex of imperialist states.
 This is the situation in Ukraine and Donetsk and Lugansk.

-But in the end, the right of Donetsk and Lugansk, whose national status is unrecognised, denied and attacked, to prostrate freely must be unconditionally defended.
+But in the end, the right of Donetsk and Lugansk, whose national status is unrecognised, denied and attacked, to secede freely must be unconditionally defended.
 Without the recognition of the right of free secession, the unity of nationalities is a forced unity.

 NATO’s Expansion is an Inter-Imperialist Struggle for Market and Hegemony